This article was contributed by a professional mixed martial artist.

 It got to the point that I was very depressed because my gut flora was a mess from the frequency of the antibiotics, yet I had to take them because of the consequences of not doing so (e.g. possible amputations or death!).

 I came across this study in my quest for a cure.
 I can’t tell you how many hours of research I put into this (it was many) over the year until I found this study.
-I ordered some Niacinamide and the next time I got Staph I took it at a high dose alongside my antibiotics and then for another 3+ months.
+I ordered some Niacinamide and the next time I got Staph I took it at a high dose (1g 3x a day – so 3g total) alongside my antibiotics until it cleared and then tapered it down over 3 months or so.

 For me, Vitamin B3 (and in particular Niacinamide) was a magic bullet.
 I haven’t had Staph infection ever since (it’s been about 18 months now!).

 If this story sounds familiar, I recommend you to try Vitamin B3.
 I recommend Niacinamide over Niacin, as although both are Vitamin B3, the study and the type of Vitamin B3 I used was Niacinamide.

 Maybe plain Niacin will work too, but I’m not sure, and I also know that Niacin provides red flushing side effects in many people.

 Not Sure What I’m Talking About?